 - Pipe element internal forces.
 The checkbox “Nozzle Loads” should be checked

-Why the “Effective Axial Force R” should be used to calculate the nozzle loads, flange check, global buckling instead of the “True Axial Force N”?
+Why the “Effective Axial Force R” should be used to calculate the nozzle loads, flange check, and global buckling instead of the “True Axial Force N”?

 Hence we must exclude the pressure thrust load from the True Axial Force and use this value to compare with the nozzle allowable loads.
 This means that we must use the Effective Axial Force “R” for equipment nozzle checks.
 For example, if we connect a pipe with the end cap to the nozzle, the true True Axial Force in the nozzle wall will be

 The same explanation can be offered for the flange leakage check.
-If you look at the equivalent pressure method equation, you will see, that the internal pressure is already taken into account and we should apply only additional loads, caused by thermal expansion and other influences, but not by pressure the thrust.
+If you look at the equivalent pressure method equation, you will see, that the internal pressure is already taken into account and we should apply only additional loads, caused by thermal expansion and other influences, but not by the pressure of the thrust.

-But why we should use the “Effective Axial Force” for global buckling and for upheaval buckling calculation, but at the same time using the “True Axial Force” for local pipe wall buckling?
+But why we should use the “Effective Axial Force” for global buckling and for upheaval buckling calculation, but at the same time use the “True Axial Force” for local pipe wall buckling?
 This phenomenon is a little bit harder to explain.
 I will try to do it using simple examples.